keduba/my_test/content/post/dealing-with-the-airplane-mode-after-installing-zorin-os/index.md

        rfkill block bluetooth uwb wimax wwan gps fm nfc
 ```

 I ran all the variations of this command and none of them worked.
-For the WiFi the identifier is the wlan.
+For the WiFi the identifier is  \`wlan\`.
 So I ran the following

 `rfkill unblock wlan`